How to Troubleshoot Common Issues with Case Fans

 Inspect for Physical Obstructions

-Examine the fan for any obstructions that may impede its rotation, such as cables or debris.
+Examine the case fan for any obstructions that may impede its rotation, such as cables or debris.
 Gently clean the fan blades and surrounding area to remove any blockages.

 Test with Another Power Source